barell/ralogs/README.md

 ralogs requires Python and pip to be installed on your machine.
 It has been tested only with Python 3.5.

+## Changelog

+1.1
+- Added third parameter to specify a service
+- Added container names and IDs to the logs output

+1.0
+- Initial release

 ## Installation

 ```